apache/hudi/docs/_docs/0_4_docker_demo.md

 1 row selected (6.326 seconds)

-# Run against Realtime View.
+# Run Snapshot Query.
 Notice that the latest timestamp is again 10:29

 0: jdbc:hive2://hiveserver:10000> select symbol, max(ts) from stock_ticks_mor_rt group by symbol HAVING symbol = 'GOOG';
 WARNING: Hive-on-MR is deprecated in Hive 2 and may not be available in the future versions.
 Consider using a different execution engine (i.e. spark, tez) or using Hive 1.X releases.